balanced/balanced.github.com/_posts/2013-02-21-fraud-data.md

 ##TL;DR

 1. Fraud happens, do not panic
-2. Understand chargebacks and different types.
-Each type requires different risk minimization techniques
+2. There are different types of chargebacks.
+Each requires a different risk minimization technique
-3. Approach towards fraud must be "Bad for fraudsters, neutral on UX"
+3. Build high-pass filters: "bad for fraudsters, neutral on UX"
-4. Data from Balanced Payments <provide link for later in page>
+4. Real data from Balanced (see #5 below)
-5. References
+5. Additional reading is shared at the end of this post

 ##1.
 Fraud happens

-You are living in delusion/denial if you are immune to fraud.
+You are living in delusion/denial if you are running an ecommerce business and think you are immune to fraud.
 It is bound to happen.
 It is a statistical certainty.
 And it's not all that bad.

 ##2.
 Got fraud?
 Do NOT panic

-We have seen marketplaces repeatedly panic after the first fraud attack.
+We have seen our customers -- usually marketplaces -- repeatedly panic after the first fraud attack.
 This is normal.
 Do NOT panic.
-It does no one any good.
 A wise man once told me that the worst time to go over your insurance policy details is after you get sick.
 Same goes with fraud, check the following prior to being hit with *any* form of fraud:

 1. Who's liable?
 You, the seller (in case of marketplaces), third party fraud protection etc.
 2. What are my next steps?
 Do I contact the seller to stop shipment (assuming he/she is not fraudulent)?
 Do I contact the buyer to make sure this is not a misunderstanding (more on this later)?
 Do I pull money out of the seller's account?
 Do I blacklist seller/buyer?
 Do I have the ability (I mean software ability) to do so?

-If you use Balanced Payments, contact us, we will guide you through the process
+If you use Balanced, contact us, we will guide you through the process

 ##3.
 A consequence of fraud - Chargebacks